 Facelift Recovery Timeline and What to Expect

-What you can and can’t do after your facelift depends on how far along you are in the recovery process.
+What you can and can’t do after your facelift in new jersey depends on how far along you are in the recovery process.
 Knowing what to expect after the surgery can help you plan your recovery period.
 For example, you’ll be able to take the appropriate amount of time off from work and can arrange for childcare or pet care well in advance.

 Here’s what you can expect during the first six months following your facelift.